Polar coordinate lattice Boltzmann modeling of compressible flows: Validation and Verification

 \subsection{Performance on discontinuity}

 To check the performance of our new scheme on system with discontinuity, we consider a shock wave propagating outward in an annular system with radii $R_{1}$ and $R_{2}$.
-The physical quantities in shocked region and pre-shocked region satisfy the following Hugoniot relations,
+The physical quantities around shock front satisfy the following Hugoniot relations,

-where $D$\ is the velocity of shock wave.
-Due to the rotational symmetry, $u$ means $u_r$ in the above equations.
+where $D$\ is the velocity of shock wave, the suffixes $H$ and $0$ indicate the shocked region and pre-shocked region,respectively.

 The initial physical field is below

 where $R_{S}$ is the position of shock front.
 We choose $R_{1}=2000$, $R_{2}=2025$, $R_{S}=2001$, $D=2.12132$, $\tau =10^{-5}$, $\Delta t=10^{-5}$, $N_{r}\times N_{\theta }=250\times 3$.